A live online writing workshop series

-Cost: $149/month includes the monthly 2-hour workshop sessions, along with twice-monthly office hours led by either Audrey or Jennifer, where you can drop in for guidance, conversation and camaraderie as you go through the process of birthing your truest story.
+The cost is $169 per monthly series, which includes the 90-minute class, 90-minute writer’s circle and two 90-minute office hours per month, led by either Audrey or Jennifer, where you can drop in for guidance, conversation and camaraderie as you go through the process of birthing your truest story.
+The instructional portion of each monthly class will be recorded; group sharing, reading and discussion will not be recorded.

 Space is limited